This question, along with heating the coop is persistent.

 You should be aware though, sometimes pullets will not start to lay until Spring.

-My philosophy is to allow my girls to rest if they need to- those that continue laying do so without added light.
+My philosophy is to allow my girls to rest if they need to those that continue lying do so without added light.

 The pullets I have will soon come into lay- so I will not be without eggs for long!